jtsuvile/starwars_analysis/README.md

 # An analysis of StarWars data using Python, dbt, and Quarto

-This is a toy project fetching data from the [Star Wars API (SWAPI)](https://swapi.dev/), transforming the data into facts and dimensions model, and presenting some insights of the data in a Quarto-document.
+This is a toy project fetching data from the [Star Wars API (SWAPI)](https://swapi.dev/), transforming the data into facts and dimensions model, and presenting analyses of the data [in this Quarto docuument](https://jtsuvile.github.io/starwars_analysis/).

 ## Running the code
 The project is divided into three different steps, each running separately.